ANALYTICS SOLUTIONS2025-09-13⏱️ 14 min read

 A series can be made stationary by various methods, such as:

 1. Difference Transform: Subtracting the previous value from the current value is called differencing.
 It is done to remove the dependency of values on time.
-One can check the differenced series with the ADF test for stationarity.
+One can check the differenced series for stationarity using the ADF test.

 2. Second differencing: If the result of the ADF test on the differenced series shows that the series is still non-stationary, then one can subtract the differenced series again.